Records: Trump allies behind rally that ignited Capitol riot | Politics

-Members of President Donald Trump's failed presidential campaign played key roles in orchestrating the Washington rally that spawned a deadly assault on the US Capitol, according to review of records, undercutting claims the event was the brainchild of the president's grassroots supporters.
+Veterans of President Donald Trump's failed reelection campaign had key roles in orchestrating the Washington rally that spawned a deadly assault on the U.S. Capitol, according to an Associated Press review of records, undercutting the grassroots image pushed by groups involved in the event.

-A pro-Trump nonprofit group called Women for America First hosted the “Save America Rally” on Jan.
-6 at the Ellipse, an oval-shaped, federally owned patch of land near the White House.

 Since the siege, several of them have scrambled to distance themselves from the rally.

-Women for America First, which applied for and received the Park Service permit, did not not respond to messages seeking comment about how the event was financed and about the Trump campaign's involvement.
+Women for America First did not respond to messages seeking comment about how the event was financed and about the Trump campaign's involvement.
 The rally drew tens of thousands of people.

-In a statement, the president's reelection campaign said it “did not organize, operate or finance the event.”
+In a statement, the Trump reelection campaign said it “did not organize, operate or finance the event.”
 No campaign staff members were involved in the organization or operation of the rally, according to the statement.
 It said that if any former employees or independent contractors for the campaign took part, “they did not do so at the direction of the Trump campaign.”
 At least one was working for the Trump campaign this month.
 Megan Powers was listed as one of two operations managers for the Jan.
-6 event, and her LinkedIn profile says she was the Trump campaign's director of operations into January 2021.
+6 event.
+Her LinkedIn profile says she was the Trump campaign's director of operations into January 2021.
 She did not respond to a message seeking comment.

-Caroline Wren, a veteran GOP fundraiser, is named as a “VIP Advisor” on an attachment to the permit that Women for America First provided to the agency.
+Caroline Wren, a veteran GOP fundraiser, is named as a “VIP Advisor” on an attachment to the permit that Women for America First provided to the Park Service.
 Between mid-March and mid-November, Donald J. Trump for President Inc. paid Wren USD 20,000 a month, according to Federal Election Commission records.
-During the campaign, she was a national finance consultant for Trump Victory, a joint fundraising committee between the president's reelection campaign and the Republican National Committee.
+During the campaign, she was a national finance consultant for Trump Victory, a joint fundraising committee.

-Wren was involved in at least one call before the pro-Trump rally with members of several groups listed as rally participants to organize credentials for VIP attendees, according to Kimberly Fletcher, the president of one of those groups, Moms for America.

-Wren retweeted messages about the event ahead of time, but a cache of her account on Google shows at least eight of those tweets disappeared from her timeline.
-She apparently removed some herself, and others were sent from accounts that Twitter suspended.

-One of the messages Wren retweeted was from “Stop the Steal,” another group identified as a rally participant on a website promoting the event.
-The Jan.
-2 message thanked Republican senators who said they would vote to overturn Biden's election victory, including Josh Hawley of Missouri and Ted Cruz of Texas.

-She also retweeted a Jan.
-1 message from the president promoting the event, as well as promotional messages from one of the president's son, Eric Trump, and Katrina Pierson, a Tea Party activist and a spokesperson for Trump's 2016 presidential campaign.

-Wren did not return messages seeking comment, and locked her Twitter account after the AP reached out to her last Monday to ask her about her involvement in the Trump rally and the tweets she had removed.
+Wren did not return messages seeking comment and locked her Twitter account after the AP reached out to her last Monday to ask her about her involvement in the rally and the tweets she had removed.
 Several days later, she blocked the AP reporter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)